“Privacy is not something that I’m merely entitled to; it’s an absolute prerequisite” – Marlon Brando.

 Your customers share the same feeling!
 So, if you thought that privacy was a headache only for companies like Amazon, eBay, or British Airways, you need to think again.

 Regardless of your business, losing client data like credit card information, financial records, residential information, or even medical records can result in disastrous consequences.
 In 2021, the personal data of 533 million Facebook users was leaked online.
 If a company like Facebook is susceptible to data privacy issues, your business may be on the hit list of cybercriminals.
-So, never let your guards down when it comes to protecting your customer’s data.
+So, never let your guard down when it comes to protecting your customer’s data.